rana/ltcd-go/AI-PROMPT-1.md

 ## Analysis Approach
 - Prefer a chain-of-thought process that emphasizes correctness.
-- Take time to reflect, contemplate, and analyze each solution.
-Maximize time spent on analysis.
+- Take time to reflect, contemplate, and analyze each solution:
+  * Question fundamental assumptions about the approach
+  * Consider inverse/reverse ways of thinking about the problem
+  * Look for opportunities to eliminate complexity
+  * Ask "What's the minimal information needed?"
+- Maximize time spent on analysis before implementing any solution
-- Ensure the solution is the most appropriate by comparing it to one or more alternative approaches.
+- Ensure the solution is the most appropriate by:
+  * Starting with the simplest possible approach
+  * Comparing multiple fundamentally different approaches
+  * Challenging each piece of added complexity
 - Consider using library functions as a valid, simplified solution when appropriate.

-## Solution Verification
+## Solution Development
+1. Question Fundamental Assumptions
-- Re-evaluate the final solution(s) multiple times.
+   - What's the minimal information needed?
-- Check for additional considerations that may be relevant.
+   - Are we storing/tracking more than necessary?
+   - Can we work in a different direction?
+   - Can we eliminate any data structures?

+2. Start with Simplest Possible Approach
+   - Begin with most direct solution
+   - Add complexity only when necessary
+   - Question each additional component

+3. Compare Alternative Approaches
+   - Consider reverse/forward processing
+   - Evaluate direct vs indirect validation
-- Look for opportunities to:
+   - Look for opportunities to combine steps

-  * Remove unnecessary code?
+## Solution Validation and Refinement
+- Question solution fundamentals:
+  * Is this the simplest possible approach?
+  * What assumptions are we making?
+  * Could we eliminate any data structures?
+  * Are we solving the problem forwards when backwards might be simpler (or vice versa)?

+- Verify correctness and efficiency:
+  * Does it handle all edge cases?
-  * Simplify or make the code more concise?
+  * Are we storing or processing more than necessary?
-  * Ensure consistency across similar patterns in loops or logic?
+  * Could any operations be combined or eliminated?
+  * Is the time/space complexity optimal?

+- Improve code quality:
+  * Remove unnecessary code
-  * Make the code more idiomatic for the language?
+  * Make it more idiomatic for the language
-  * Apply three-letter acronyms consistently?
+  * Ensure consistent naming (using three-letter acronyms)
+  * Maintain clarity over cleverness

-## Intuition
+## Intuition Development
+- Start with the simplest possible example and solve it manually
+- Identify the key insight that makes the solution possible:
+  * What information do we actually need to track?
+  * What makes valid solutions valid?
+  * What patterns emerge from manual solving?
+  * Could we work backwards from the goal?

+- Explain the intuition through:
+  * Real-world analogies
+  * Visual examples
+  * Step-by-step manual solving
+  * Comparison to similar problems

-Provide an intuitive understanding of the solution.
-Place this intuition toward the beginning of the analysis explanation.
+- Place this intuition at the start of analysis to:
+  * Guide the solution approach
+  * Make the implementation natural
+  * Help evaluate alternative approaches

 ## Algorithm Analysis
 - Evaluate the **time complexity** and **space complexity** (excluding output storage).